 The Gunning Fog Index Readability Formula, or simply called FOG Index, is attributed to American textbook publisher, Robert Gunning, who graduated from Ohio State University.
 Gunning observed that most high school graduates were unable to read.
 Much of this reading problem was a writing problem.
-His opinion was that newspapers and business documents were full of “fog” and unnecessary complexity.
+His opinion was that public and business reading materials were full of “fog” and unnecessary complexity.

 Gunning realized the problem early on in his career and became the first to take the new readability research into the workplace.
 In 1944 Gunning founded a consulting firm specializing in readability.
 He spent the next few years testing and working with 60+ large city daily newspapers and popular magazines, helping writers and editors write to their audience.
 In 1952, Gunning published a book, The Technique of Clear Writing and created an easy-to-use Fog Index.